Department of Labor Logo United States Department of Labor

 On this web page, recently produced BLS-DPINR Research Poverty Thresholds are presented along with papers and presentations related to these.
 Much of the research was conducted by the BLS in cooperation with U.S. Census Bureau staff and other academic researchers.
 Again, as noted above, the thresholds developed and described in the research papers and conference presentations are not produced using standard BLS production procedures

 Starting in May 2019, this BLS website is the host for the Research NAS Poverty Thresholds.
-Through July 2019 these thresholds also appeared on the U.S. Census Bureau website.
-Similarly, the U.S. Census Bureau website also hosts the official measure.
+Through July 2019 these thresholds also appeared on the U.S. Census Bureau website, which remains the host for the official measure.
+Due to changes in the CE Interview survey on food expenses introduced in the CE redesign, we have updated the definitions of the food at home and food away from home threshold components; a detailed description of these revisions can be found on the BLS Consumer Expenditure Surveys webpage.

 Background